araten10/EdgewarePlusPlus/README.md

 # Edgeware++
 ![Edgeware++ running on Windows 11](screenshots/demo.png)
-## What is Edgeware?
+## What is Edgeware++?

-Edgeware is a fetish-designed program (so 18+ only!!!) that essentially spawns popups over your screen in many different ways.
-These popups can include images, videos, audio, prompts (a sentence you have to repeat, think writing lines on a blackboard), etc. It's also highly customizable, with the ability to download "packs" people have made and use them yourself.
+Edgeware++ is a fetish-designed program (so 18+ only!!!) that essentially spawns popups over your screen in many different ways.
+These popups can include images, videos, audio, prompts, etc. It's also highly customizable, with the ability to download "packs" people have made and use them yourself.
+It can be ended at any time and also scheduled in ways to be used more passively.

 Originally inspired by "Elsaware" (which, truthfully, I know nothing about), the original Edgeware's goal was to be a "fake virus" program that looked like your computer was being taken over by porn.
-It can be ended at any time and also scheduled in ways to be used more passively.
-Even if you're not into "gooning" (having a kink for porn addiction/edging for a long time) I feel like Edgeware is a pretty fun and interesting porn delivery system that allows you to see multiple images and videos at once without having to touch your keyboard or mouse.
+Edgeware++ is an extension of this program, and has a ton of new features and bugfixes.
+I used to write down a list of them in this readme, but it was starting to get way too long!

-**Edgeware is not a virus, nor does it install itself onto your computer**.
+**Edgeware++ is not a virus, nor does it install itself onto your computer**.
 All it installs onto your computer by default is python and a few extra libraries (along with a portable version of 7zip on Windows to extract the video player), which is needed for it to run.
 Edgeware **can** potentially modify files on your computer, including deleting or replacing things, but these are all *user set* settings that are not on by default.

-Edgeware++ is an extension of the original Edgeware by PetitTournesol, and has a ton of new features and bugfixes.
-I used to write down a list of them in this readme, but it was starting to get way too long!

 ## Usage Instructions